Willowmay/Energy-Consumption/README.md

 # Energy-Consumption

-This project is one of my course mideterm project, cooperated with my classmates Adam Kirstein.
+This project is one of my course mideterm project, cooperated with my classmate Adam Kirstein.
 Thanks to our team effort!
 Hope you could enjor data analysis world :)

 1. Dataset Description & Data Source